Florida Sales Tax Rates

 - If you buy a taxable item outside Florida and bring or have it delivered into this state and you didn’t pay sales tax on the item, you owe use tax.

-Most Florida counties have a discretionary sales surtax (county tax) that applies to most transactions subject to the sales or use tax.
+Most counties have a Florida sales tax rates for discretionary sales surtax (county tax) that applies to most transactions subject to the sales or use tax.
 The county surtax rate applies to a taxable item or service delivered into a county imposing a surtax.
 The surtax rate that applies to motor vehicles and mobile homes is determined by the home address of the purchaser.
 Check the rates for each county (Form DR-15DSS) in which you sell or deliver taxable goods or services.

 For certain transactions, only the first $5,000 of a taxable sale or purchase is subject to the discretionary sales surtax.